Frequently Asked Questions (FAQ) regarding provisions for public worship at St James’s

 What happens at the end of the service?

 When the worship service has ended, the stewards/sidespeople will direct the people to depart from church, starting from the back, and ending with those in the front pews.
 You are asked not to congregate or socialise in the back of church, or even outside the church, but to make your way home or to your next destination.
-Socialising should be done outside of worship in church building (and including the church property), in sensible and prudent ways, for everyone’s safety.
+Socialising should be done outside of worship in church building (and including anywhere on church property), in sensible and prudent ways, for everyone’s safety.
+During the current period of government-stipulated Tier 2 restrictions in London, the so-called ‘Rule of Six’ regarding social gatherings with those outside of your household or social support bubble has been suspended.
 St James’s has many opportunities throughout the week for the congregation to interact informally and casually, all online.

 If you wish to have a word with the clergy or the lay leaders, you can make sure that we have your contact details, but contact should be limited to telephone and emails.